 The lovely, large and well equipped Italian marble bathroom came with a bath, walk-in rainforest shower and premium skincare brand REN products.

 A real standout element of the hotel is the very popular Bloomsbury Street Kitchen serving delicious Mediterranean and Japanese fusion cuisine.
-The menu is curated by executive head chefs Neil Armstrong and Matt Downes.
+The menu is curated by executive head chefs Neil Armstrong, Matt Downes and executive chef Shailesh Subhash Deshmukh.
 The restaurant is situated on the ground floor of the hotel and is accessed through the lobby or through a separate street entrance.

 The location itself is light and airy and an array of potted plants and green foliage give the restaurant a greenhouse design effect.
 Italian glazed porcelain tiles sit alongside exposed brickwork.
 Mediterranean olive trees and Japanese sago palms create a soft, calm ambience.
 There is also an outside terrace.